Skip to main content

 • Chain and underlying asset.

-• Provider and listing metadata.
+• Provider and distribution metadata.

 • Onchain name and symbol.